DanielePassabi/BDT_Project_2021/README.md

 ANAC provides data on tenders (CIG) and on winners (aggiudicatari) differently:

-- CIG: every month a new .csv is relased with data related to tenders of that month.
+- CIG: every month a new .csv is released with data related to tenders of that month.
 - Winners: seldom the same .csv file is updated with new winners (hence the file is getting larger and larger).

 For this reason two different procedures were implemented to update data on the MySQL database.